MacDoogle/DBA-Utilities/README.md

 # DBA-Utility
-A database to store commonly used DBA processes
+A database project to store commonly used DBA processes